auth0/auth0-mcp-server/README.md

 [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) is an open protocol introduced by Anthropic that standardizes how large language models communicate with external tools, resources or remote services.

-The Auth0 MCP server integrates with LLMs and AI agents, allowing you to perform various Auth0 management operations using natural language.
+The Auth0 MCP Server integrates with LLMs and AI agents, allowing you to perform various Auth0 management operations using natural language.
 For instance, you could simply ask Claude to perform Auth0 management operations:

-- `Create a new Auth0 app and get the domain and client ID`
+- > Create a new Auth0 app and get the domain and client ID
-- `Create and deploy a new Auth0 action to generate a JWT token`
+- > Create and deploy a new Auth0 action to generate a JWT token
-- `Could you check Auth0 logs for logins from 192.108.92.3 IP address?`
+- > Could you check Auth0 logs for logins from 192.108.92.3 IP address?

 <br/>